typescript-eslint/tslint-to-eslint-config/docs/API.md

 > See the provided `.d.ts` TypeScript typings for full descriptions of inputs and outputs.

-## Standalone API
+## Standalone Lint Conversion API

 > ⚠ This area of code is still considered experimental.
 > Use at your own risk.
 > Please file an issue on GitHub if you'd like to see changes.

-Portions of the individual steps within `convertTSLintConfig` are each available as exported functions as well.
+Portions of the individual lint conversion steps within `convertTSLintConfig` are each available as exported functions as well.

 * **[`findOriginalConfigurations`](#findOriginalConfigurations)** takes in an object of original configuration locations and retrieves their raw and computed contents.
     * **[`findReportedConfiguration`](#findReportedConfiguration)** runs a config print command and parses its output as JSON.